MachukaJoy/Tembea-Travel-App/README.md

 Here's a snipet:
 * Did you know that people do really love travelling? :neutral_face::neutral_face:
 * These same people would just opt for staying at home to avoid the hectic planning. :anguished: :anguished:
-* Users really want to feel the value for their money when travelling :hushed::hushed:
+* Users really want to feel the value for their money when travelling. :hushed::hushed:
-* Many users have had vacations basically to sleep in beautiful expensive sceneries just because they could not come up with an itinerary of activities :anguished: :anguished::anguished: :anguished:
+* Many users have had vacations basically to sleep in beautiful expensive sceneries just because they could not come up with an itinerary of activities. :anguished: :anguished::anguished: :anguished:
 * There's more tea where that came from  and solutions to these insights.
-Follow us for more :anguished: :anguished:
+Follow us for more. :anguished: :anguished:

 [Go Back to the top](#tembea-web-application)